Jim Grimsley: Writing

 His initial forays into novel writing were less successful than his dramatic work.
 The semiautobiographical Winter Birds was rejected as "too dark" by American publishers for ten years before appearing in a German edition; it only appeared in English sometime two years later.
 The novel then brought Grimsley much recognition: the Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters and a PEN/Hemingway Award citation.

 It was followed by Dream Boy which received the American Library Association's Gay, Lesbian, and Bisexual Book Award for Literature (Stonewall Book Award) in 1996, and My Drowning, which won the Lila Wallace-Reader's Digest Writers' Award.

-Subsequently, he wrote the high fantasy novel Kirith Kirin, which won the Lambda Literary Award, or 'Lammy', for best gay-themed science fiction or fantasy for the year 2000.
+His 1999 book, Comfort & Joy, was a finalist for the 2000 Stonewall Book Award for Literature.
+He also wrote the high fantasy novel Kirith Kirin, which won the Lambda Literary Award, or 'Lammy', for best gay-themed science fiction or fantasy for the year 2000.
 This classically themed fantasy work was followed by two science fiction novels, The Ordinary and The Last Green Tree (2006 sequel to The Ordinary).
 His novel Forgiveness (ISBN 9780292716698) was published in 2007.

 Four of Grimsley's plays are collected in Mr. Universe and Other Plays.

 He was awarded the Jim Duggins Outstanding Mid-Career Novelists' Prize by the Saints and Sinners Literary Festival in 2007.

 In 2015, Grimlsey published a memoir entitled How I Shed My Skin: Unlearning the Racist Lessons of a Southern Childhood.

 He has also worked on module for the Neverwinter Nights video game called Citadel that won a golden dragon award for best module and a Hall of Fame Award.